-Lvov: B = 129.36° Vilnius B = 149.53°
+Lvov: $B = 129.36^{\circ}$ Vilnius: $B = 149.53^{\circ}$

 We can thus conclude that the numerical indication given by R. Shneor Zalman refers with a very good precision to Vilnius.
-He was thus the only rabbi, besides R. Basilea, who made correctly the complete calculation of the prayer direction.70 This calculation was certainly performed according to the method proposed by Sefer Elim using only rectangular spherical triangles.
+He was thus the only rabbi, besides R. Basilea, who correctly made the complete calculation of the prayer direction.
+This calculation was certainly performed according to the method proposed by Sefer Elim using only rectangular spherical triangles.
 Without the help of logarithms this calculation was very difficult.
 The method described in his Shulhan Arukh was likely borrowed from the book Nezah Israel.
 Of course the result of the calculation was perverted by the imprecision and the errors of the data.
-This happened at the end of the 18th century, at a time when the surrounding society disposed already of precise data, but there were no possible contacts.
+This happened at the end of the eighteenth century, at a time when the surrounding society disposed already of precise data, but there were no possible contacts.

-R. Jehiel Michal ha-Levi Epstein (1829 - 1908) published his Arukh ha-Shulhan during the period 1903 - 1907.
-He noted that only few synagogues are correctly oriented and he tried to find a justification à posteriori to this situation.71 He referred to Levush and remained very careful; he spoke about "these countries" and he abstained from generalizing and extending the conclusions to America.
-Anyhow, he remained unclear and his statements in 94:10 and 94:14 are incomprehensible on geographical and astronomical level.72
+R. Jehiel Michal ha-Levi Epstein (1829-1908) published his Arukh ha-Shulhan during the period 1903-1907.
+He noted that only few synagogues are correctly oriented and he tried to find a justification à posteriori to this situation.69 He referred to Levush and remained very careful; he spoke about "these countries" and he abstained from generalizing and extending the conclusions to America.
+Anyhow, he remained unclear and his statements in 94:10 and 94:14 are incomprehensible on a geographical and astronomical level.70 knowledge of the subject than R. Israel Zamosc.